Top 10 Best Alice in Chains Songs

 Grunge has always been my favorite genre: great guitar licks, great lyrics, and whatnot.
 But to hear a violin in the background of this song just MAKES this song what it is.
 I love listening to it.
 One of Alice in Chains's best songs.
 Should be in the top 10.

-Smooth, like a fine scotch whiskey, amazing artistry, passionate lyrics, applicable to today's generations, the haunting sections fade into one another, such a legendary band!
+Smooth, like fine Scotch whiskey, amazing artistry, passionate lyrics, applicable to today's generations.
+The haunting sections fade into one another, such a legendary band!

 This is the most epic, intense, passionate song of all time!
 Layne's vocals are mind-blowing, his talent is raging.
 The guitar solo is beautiful too.

 Amazing song!
-It was probably not a video and as popular as it should be cause the last 2 min of the song he just screams love hate love.
+It was probably not a video and as popular as it should be because the last 2 minutes of the song, he just screams love, hate, love.

-Alice in chains have always been a bit too metal for me.
-This is my favourite followed by Down in a Hole and Man in a Box
+Alice in Chains have always been a bit too metal for me.
+This is my favourite, followed by Down in a Hole and Man in the Box.

-Great song from greatly overlooked album.
+Great song from a greatly overlooked album.
 More unique than most of their material.

 I agree that this song is underrated.
-Jerry Cantrell tool is also underrated generally speaking.
-Layne Staley is also of course.
-However-Would & Nutshell are my one and two.
-But ya.
-Being of this generation I'm embarrassed to say I actually forgot this track.
+Jerry Cantrell's tool is also underrated generally speaking.
+Layne Staley is also, of course.
+However, Would & Nutshell are my one and two.
+But yes.
+Being of this generation, I'm embarrassed to say I actually forgot this track.
 Thanks!

 This song literally sends chills down my spine every time.
-Starts with a great bass riff, has a great acoustic feel, and a very powerful message.
+It starts with a great bass riff, has a great acoustic feel, and a very powerful message.
 The self-harmonized vocals are chilling yet expressive.